Toggle Menu

 • Career stress or life transitions impacting the relationship

-It can help partners identify patterns, rebuild trust, and foster mutual understanding while learning healthy ways to navigate challenges together.
+Couples therapy helps partners identify patterns, rebuild trust, and develop healthier communication skills to navigate challenges together.

 Couples therapy requires a neutral, unbiased perspective to ensure that both partners feel heard and understood.
 Having the same therapist for individual and couples therapy could potentially compromise neutrality or make it harder to address the shared dynamics of the relationship.
 An easy way to explain this, is that the partner who is not engaged with the couples therapist for individual work, may be more likely to feel that the therapist will “side” with their partner, or may feel that their partner’s perspective is more important to the therapist (even if this is not true).
 A trained couples therapist is skilled in managing relational dynamics, focusing on shared challenges without judgment, and creating a safe, non-biased environment for both partners.
 This neutrality helps ensure that each partner has the opportunity to share their perspective openly while fostering better communication.